All Saints’ National School

 - The right to appeal under section 29 of the Education Act 1998 if the total number of days for which the student has been suspended reaches 20 days in any single school.

-- Detailed investigation carried our under the direction of the Principal
+- A detailed investigation carried us under the direction of the Principal

 - A recommendation to the Board of Management by the Principal.